agrc/gis.utah.gov/data/discover-server-information/index.md

 ### Adding a WMTS or WMS Service to ArcMap
 {: .text-left}

 Adding a WMTS service to ArcMap is very simple.
 Go to `Add Data -> GIS Servers -> Add WMTS Server` and paste the WMTS link you have been provided into the `URL:` line then hit OK.
 Now navigate to the newly added WMTS **'utah imagery - WMTS on discover.agrc.utah.gov'** by going to `Add Data -> GIS Servers`.
 If you drill down through the service folders you will find the `Utah` or `Google` layer to add <a href="{{ "/downloads/AddWMTS_tree.jpg" | prepend: site.baseurl }}">(see example)</a>.
 The WMS service can be added by following the instructions above just substitute `GIS Servers -> Add WMS Server`.
+Take a look at [this page]({{"/data/discover-server-information/" | prepend:site.baseurl}}) for more inforamtion about the available layers and using the base maps and imagery services in Pro/ArcMap.

 ### Adding a WMTS or WMS Service to a Web Map
 {: .text-left}

 Interested in using AGRC's Web Mercator services in your web maps?
 Take a look at [this page]({{"/using-agrcs-new-web-mercator-services-in-your-web-maps/" | prepend:site.baseurl}}) for more information.
 Remember, if the web map is going to be public facing you need to request a separate quad-work link.
 To do this send an email to Rick Kelson [rkelson@utah.gov](mailto:rkelson@utah.gov) and provide your web map URL domains.

+### Adding a WMS Service to CAD
+{: .text-left}

+- **Bentley Microstation** users should take a look at this <a href="ftp://ftp.agrc.utah.gov/Google/MicroStationGoogleWMS_HowTo.pdf">How To document</a>.
+- **AutoCAD Civil 3D 2016** users should take a look at this <a href="https://us-support.nearmap.com/hc/en-us/articles/212242658-AutoCAD-Civil-3D-2016-WMS-Integration">How To document</a>.

 ### Printing Web Maps with Discover Services
 {: .text-left}